 Reporters from the local outlets will work on original sidebar stories about Medi-Cal expansion in their counties.
 In addition, they will contribute reporting to a larger story about parity under the ACA in California.
 That story will be pulled together by New America Media’s mental health care reporter, and then published simultaneously across all outlets.
 Finally, we will hire a reporter to create data visualizations for the data our reporters are sure to produce.

-The main parity story plus data visualizations and sidebar stories on MediCal expansion will be cross-promoted on twitter, facebook and tumblr; we will host a tweet chat for our readers, as well as a conference call for interested health care policy experts and advocates.
+The main parity story plus data visualizations and sidebar stories on MediCal expansion will be cross-promoted on Twitter, Facebook and Tumblr; we will host a tweet chat for our readers, as well as a conference call for interested health care policy experts and advocates in California and across the nation.

 The Goal: How this Project fits with CHCF’s Mission

 This grant request fits into CHCF’s Health Reform and Public Programs Initiative.
-Our goal, to use your language, is to “provide reliable, useful, and timely information and analysis” to the people and health-care decision-makers of the state of California.
+Our goal, to use your language, is to “provide reliable, useful, and timely information and analysis” to the people and health care decision-makers of the state of California.
 The analysis in which we will be engaged is designed to “monitor the progress of state efforts to fulfill the requirements of the ACA.”

-Mental Health Care is a critical element of the ACA, yet it has not been foregrounded in either policy studies or news reports since the ACA was passed.
+Mental health care is a critical element of the ACA, yet it has not been foregrounded in either policy studies or news reports since the ACA was passed.
 Our goal is to provide a snapshot and analysis of how well California is doing to ensure mental health care is affordable and accessible to all Californians.

 Time Table

-This project is timely; we would like to publish our results the week of November XX, right after the election, so that policy makers turn immediately to the ACA as they begin planning for the new term.
+This project is timely; we would like to publish our results in mid-November, right after the election, so that policy makers turn immediately to the ACA as they begin planning for the new term.
 We can provide a detailed time table upon request.

 Amount Requested